 - thyroid hormones that can affect mood, energy and weight.

 We need these hormones to get through each day.

-Oestrogen occurs during the first part of the monthly cycle when follicle stimulating hormone (FSH) is released in the brain from the pituitary gland (the main gland) and the receptors of the ovary pick up this hormone and hence oestrogen is produced.
+Oestrogen is produced in the ovary (known as oestradiol) which helps the reproductive system and is produced during the first part of the monthly cycle.
+The follicle stimulating hormone (FSH) is released in the brain from the pituitary gland (the main gland) and the receptors of the ovary pick up this hormone and hence oestrogen is produced.

 Oestrogen plays a very important role, as it:

 - builds the uterine lining – important for the reproductive functions

 - helps with the elasticity and collagen of the skin

 - supports the heart and artery functions